Aspie96/blog/content/posts/free_software.md

 [*Free software*](https://www.gnu.org/philosophy/free-sw.html) is software which any user, in any field of endeavor, is free to run, analyze, modify and distribute.
 This means that it is provided alongside with equal access to its source code, as well as an authorization to perform these actions.

 In "free software" the word "free" refers to freedom (as in "free speech"), not to price (as in "free beer").
-This ambiguity is specific to the English language, which is why sometimes the Spanish and French word "libre" is used instead of "free" to avoid confusion.
+This ambiguity is specific to the English language, which is why sometimes the Spanish and French word "libre" is used, instead of "free", to avoid confusion.
 In practice, free software typically happens to be distributed at no charge (partly because anyone that receives can also distribute it), but a lot of software available at no charge is not free software.

 The [GNU](https://www.gnu.org/) project, [announced](https://www.gnu.org/gnu/initial-announcement.html) by [Richard Stallman](https://stallman.org/) in the '80s, is especially important for the history of free software.
 The idea was to create a free operating system.
 Stallman also founded the [Free Software Foundation](https://www.fsf.org/), a non-profit organization which supports GNU and other initiatives and also maintains the [free software definition](https://www.gnu.org/philosophy/free-sw.html).